kelviiiiin/kelvin17-glitch/README.md

 ## 🚀 About Me

 I’m Kelvin, a passionate Computer Science student at Moi University, focused on **Machine Learning** and **Data Science**.
 I’m on a quest to turn raw data into insightful stories and models that matter.
-I’m also eager to explore new realms like **Cybersecurity** and **Software Engineering**, because the adventure never ends.

 ---